“Study the past, if you would divine the future.” — Confucius

 What’s the Hope

-When you envision your future, or your “castle on the hill”, and try to answer, “What’s the Hope”, Andersen recommends that you use the following framework:
+When you envision your Future Self, or your “castle on the hill”, and try to answer, “What’s the Hope”, Andersen recommends that you use the following framework:

 - Pick a time frame for success.
-Pick a point (a specific date) in the future that will allow you to have made substantive progress on your challenge.
+Pick a point (a specific date) in the future that will allow you to have made substantive progress on your challenge toward your Future Self.
 Anderson recommends no more than 3-5 years in the future, otherwise it becomes a confounded experiment with too many variables.

 - Imagine yourself in that future.
 Anderson recommends using some form of, “OK, now it’s the __ of __, __ (the day, month, and year you’ve selected).
 You’ve come back together to celebrate the fact that you’ve addressed the challenge, and to share what’s happened in the future you envisioned.”